 That cellphone you just got for your teen could be a deadly weapon.
 And, no, we’re not talking about texting (or talking) while driving.
 There’s another, more insidious danger that lurks in these devices, as well as in your home computer and any other connected device your kids use to keep in touch with friends.
 Is your teen at risk?

 A teenager disapproves of her friend’s older boyfriend and tells him to leave her friend alone.
 The conversation takes a nasty turn, with insults flying.
-And hours later, the teen is beaten and left for dead.
+Hours later, the teen is beaten and left for dead.

-The case of Florida teens Josie Ratley and Wayne Treacy is, sadly, just one in a growing number of cases where teens -- many of whom have never met in person -- turn into bullies and victims behind a pseudo-shield of anonymity.
-And as we’ve seen, the rage they feel is real, and can be expressed in the real world with horrifying consequences.
+The case of Florida teens Josie Ratley and Wayne Treacy is, sadly, just one in a growing number of cases in which teens — many of whom have never met in person — turn into bullies and victims behind a pseudo-shield of anonymity.
+And as we’ve seen, the rage they feel is real and can be expressed in the real world with horrifying consequences.

 The text messages between Ratley and Treacy started off as a fairly typical exchange between teens and rapidly devolved into name calling and taunting.
-But when Treacy threatened Ratley -- flat out told her “I SWEAR TO GOD I'M GONNA KILL YOU!"
-She responded with “K u make me giggle.”
+But when Treacy threatened Ratley — he flat out told her “I swear to God I’m gonna kill you!” — she responded with “K u make me giggle.”

-Teens are stalking each other, sexting, and bullying their peers -- all from their phones.
-And most parents aren’t monitoring their kids’ phones closely enough -- or at all.
+Teens are stalking one other, sexting and bullying their peers — all from their phones.
+And most parents aren’t monitoring their kids’ phones closely enough — or at all.

 What you can do

-Clearly, you need to do something to ensure that your teen does not become a victim -- or an aggressor.
-The first step, says Yechezkell, is to tell your teen not to give out her cell phone number to strangers or acquaintances.
+Clearly, you need to do something to ensure your teen does not become a victim — or an aggressor.
+The first step, says Yechezkell, is to tell your teen not to give out her cellphone number to strangers or acquaintances.
 But since this advice will likely be ignored, he also advises parents to teach kids to ignore nasty messages from someone they don’t trust.